code4recovery/tsml-ui/README.md

 TSML UI is a React web app that makes the [12 Step Meeting List](https://github.com/code4recovery/12-step-meeting-list) interface available for use on any web page, regardless of platform.

-[Here's a demo](https://react.meetingguide.org/) of what the meeting finder looks like with no styling.
+[Here's a demo](https://react.meetingguide.org/) of what the meeting finder looks like with no styling, [here's another demo](https://react.meetingguide.org/demo.html) embedded into a different design.

-## Get started

-To use TSML UI on your website you only need to add some HTML code to your web page.
-To get started, use our [TSML UI configuration helper](https://tsml-ui-config.netlify.app) to generate HTML code for your website.
+To use TSML UI on your website you only need to add some HTML to your web page.
+To get started, use our [TSML UI configuration helper](https://tsml-ui-config.netlify.app).

-## Enable "Near Me" mode

-You don't need to do anything other than enable HTTPS on your website.
-To ensure all users see this functionality, make sure that anyone who enters a `http://` address for your site is redirected to the `https://` address.

-## Advanced customization
+## Customize

 See [src/helpers/settings.js](settings.js) for options that can be set by extending your `tsml_react_config` object.
 You can customize many of the behaviors and any text string that the app uses.
 It's only necessary to specify those values you wish to override.

+### Enable "Near Me" mode

+You don't need to do anything other than enable HTTPS on your website.
+To ensure all users see this functionality, make sure that anyone who enters a `http://` address for your site is redirected to the `https://` address.

 ### Add custom types